RobBlackwell/cl-sentiment/README.md

 Inspired by https://github.com/thisandagain/sentiment

-The AFINN word list is by Finn Årup Nielsen available from http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010
+The AFINN word list is by Finn Arup Nielsen available from http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010

 You might also like to read his paper: